How does Agent Assist work?

-If you’re a customer of PCI Pal, the answer is no. Some other DTMF masking solution providers rely on masking the tone only after the DTMF detection algorithm has signalled a tone is present.
+If you’re a customer of PCI Pal, the answer is no. Some other DTMF masking solution providers rely on masking the tone only after the DTMF detection algorithm has signaled a tone is present.
 PCI Pal uses a “step-back” solution which detects the tone and winds back the stream of audio several milliseconds before masking the audio stream to ensure that the tone is completely masked.
-PCI Pal’s platform also prevents DTMF duplication errors causing a similar leak of tone-based information through to the call centre.
+PCI Pal’s platform also prevents DTMF duplication errors causing a similar leak of tone-based information through to the call center.
 For example, where the DTMF sent by a customer happens as in-band tones and is also erroneously duplicated as out of band messages.
 Some solutions may mask one type of tone transport but allow the other to pass through and thereby end up in call recordings.

 What is digital engagement and what are digital engagement channels?

 Digital engagement can be defined as anything that is an online interaction, and digital engagement channels are ways in which customers are able to interact with an organization digitally, for example:

 These channels increase engagement between customers and organizations beyond sales.
 Digital engagement channels allow organizations to open up the conversation with their audiences for support, service and marketing activities, offering a convenient way to increase reach.

 How will PCI Pal integrate with my phone system?

 When it comes to telephony, carrier and CRM systems, PCI Pal is completely agnostic.
 Some of our deployment models do not require any kind of integration with your telephony provider.
 Others may require some integration, but we’ve already integrated with all manner of platforms – from global cloud contact center providers to leading telephony vendors like Avaya, Cisco and Interactive Intelligence – so integration is never an issue.